 - Promoting architectures, traditional cultures, and innovations that spark creative solutions to environmental challenges

 - Fundraising to maintain TLR to State Historical Building Code standards and rehabilitate buildings as needed to comply with public access safety standards

 - Showcasing local and regional artist’s work

-- Conducting community events to generate awareness of bio-managed systems
+- Conducting community events that generate awareness of bio-managed systems

 - Offering an “alive” year-round environmentally focused arts residency program